IDCI-Consulting/SvgEditor/README.md

 Svg editor widget
 =================

-A simple editor widget to create svg.
+A simple editor widget to create svg composed images.
 This editor is based on fabricjs.
 It is only composed of a canvas with plugins adding new features on it.